SisyphusRex/gen-lex-algorithms/README.md

 From root directory (where you can see src and include ...) gcc -I include src/main.c src/program.c **AND ALL OTHER .C FILES** -o genlex.exe

+With Makefile
+From root directory, CL make

 ### Running
 From CL
 ./genlex.exe

+From root directory,
+build/myprogram

 ### Citations
 Irani, S. (2020).
-Discrete Mathematics. zyBooks, a Wiley Brand.
-https://www.zybooks.com/catalog/discrete-mathematics/ (accessed 2025).
+Discrete Mathematics. zyBooks, a Wiley Brand. https://www.zybooks.com/catalog/discrete-mathematics/ (accessed 2025).